amd-fuweiy/HunyuanVideo-1.5/ComfyUI/README.md

 - Use detailed, descriptive prompts for better results
 - Refer to the [HunyuanVideo-1.5 Prompt Handbook](https://github.com/Tencent-Hunyuan/HunyuanVideo-1.5/blob/main/assets/HunyuanVideo_1_5_Prompt_Handbook_EN.md) for guidance
 - Include details about camera movement, style, lighting, etc.

+## 🧩 Community Contributions

+If you develop/use HunyuanVideo-1.5 in your ComfyUI projects, welcome to let us know.

+- **ComfyUI-MagCache** - [ComfyUI-MagCache](https://github.com/Zehong-Ma/ComfyUI-MagCache): MagCache is a training-free caching approach that accelerates video generation by estimating fluctuating differences among model outputs across timesteps.
+It achieves 1.7x speedup for HunyuanVideo-1.5 with 20 inference steps.

 ## 🔗 Links